nodejs/node/doc/api/module.md

 > **Caveat**: This currently leverages only the built-in default resolver; if
 > [`resolve` customization hooks][resolve hook] are registered, they will not effect the resolution.
-> This may change in future.
+> This may change in the future.

 ```text
 /path/to/project